 Hammock designs range from lightweight and portable to stylish pieces that complement backyard decor.
 Simple canvas pieces that tuck into a camping backpack, richly colored bohemian-style fabrics, roomy models to hold the whole family, and more.
 Learn how to choose the best hammock for your needs and view top picks across multiple categories.

-- BEST FOR THE BACKYARD: Vivere Double Cotton Hammock
+- BEST OVERALL: Vivere Double Cotton Hammock

-- ALSO CONSIDER: SUNCREAT Cotton Rope Hammock
+- UPGRADE PICK: SUNCREAT Cotton Rope Hammock

 Before making a purchase, consider the following factors that distinguish options available on the market today to choose the best hammock for your needs.